 Lok Sabha adjourned amid Opposition protests over Delhi

-Proceedings of Lok Sabha were adjourned for the day amid continued protests by the Opposition over the Delhi violence and other issues.
-The House was adjourned after the passage of two Bills -- the Mineral Laws (Amendment) Bill and the Insolvency and Bankruptcy Code (Second Amendment) Bill.
+Lok Sabha proceedings were disrupted for the fifth consecutive day on Friday due to sloganeering by Opposition members seeking a discussion on the riots in Delhi, which claimed at least 53 lives.
+In between spells of adjournments, the House conducted business for a brief period and passed two Bills -- the Mineral Laws (Amendment) Bill and the Insolvency and Bankruptcy Code (Second Amendment) Bill -- amidst continuous protests by the Opposition.

+As soon as Lok Sabha assembled at 11 am, some members of the Congress and other Opposition parties such as the DMK and the Indian Union Muslim League trooped into the well of the House, seeking discussion on the riots and raising slogans demanding Home Minister Amit Shah's resignation.
+Speaker Om Birla had earlier announced that the House would discuss the Delhi violence after the Holi break.

+Many Opposition members also wore black bands on their arms in protest.
+On Thursday, seven Congress members were suspended for the rest of the ongoing Budget Session for unruly behaviour.

+However, amidst the noisy scenes, the House passed the Mineral Laws (Amendment) Bill.
+The chair again adjourned the House for about 10 minutes till 12.45 pm.

+When the Lok Sabha resumed business, it took up the Insolvency and Bankruptcy Code (Second Amendment) Bill amidst the Opposition protests.
+The Bill was declared passed by Rajendra Agarwal, who was in the chair, amidst continuous protests by Congress members.

-The House will reassemble on Wednesday (March 11) after the Holi break.
-Earlier in the day, the House was adjourned twice briefly following protests by Opposition members over the recent communal violence in northeast Delhi, which claimed 53 lives and leftover 200 injured.
+The House will reassemble on Wednesday (March 11) after the Holi break..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)